luxaflow/Sentia-Data-Engineering/readme.md

 - AI Engineer and/or Data Scientist

 ## Getting Started
-1. Setup A Azure DevOps Organization and Project to store code (GIT)
+1. Setup A Azure DevOps Organization and Project to store code (GIT) and Run Pipelines
 2. For (initial) infrastructure deployment read the terraform [readme.md](tf-resources/readme.md)

-3. Create ETL Pipeline to normalize data in sample.xslx (normalization)[normalization.md]
+## Sample.xlsx
+I would advise on creating a pipeline for moving the data into a database (SQL).
+This will allow for a reusable ETL proces for similar files in teh future.
+This also remove a part of the complexity of writing only code.